JahnelGroup/jackson-field-security/README.md

     String firstName;
     String lastName;

-    // by default this will use the CreatedByFieldSecurityPolicy
+    // By default this will use the CreatedByFieldSecurityPolicy
-    // which compares the logged in user against the @CreatedBy field.
+    // which compares the logged in user against the @CreatedBy field
+    // resulting in having this field only to be seen by the user who
+    // created the entity.
     @SecureField
     String mySecret;

-    // you can specify a list of custom policies, here we are
+    // You can specify a list of custom policies, here we are
     // protecting a field that can be seen by anyone in the same group
     @SecureField( policies = {GroupPolicy.class} )
     String groupSecret;